Strawberries say summertime!

 Every summer growing up we went to pick strawberries at Jones Family Farms in Connecticut.
 I still go every chance I get when I’m able to visit in June.
 We are always looking for delicious things to make with strawberries, once we have exhausted the classic strawberry shortcake and strawberry ice cream desserts.
-Vegan strawberry panna cotta is a lighter take on the creamy Italian dessert you’ll find at a lot of restaurants.
+Vegan strawberry mousse is a lighter take on the creamy French dessert you’ll find at a lot of restaurants.

-What you’ll need to make Vegan Strawberry Panna Cotta
+What you’ll need to make Vegan Strawberry Mousse

 • Medium saucepan

 • Dessert cups or ramekins

 About the ingredients

 You may not have used agar powder or kudzu before in your cooking.
 I like to use a combination of the two to get a thick, creamy texture of traditional panna cotta made with heavy cream and gelatin.
 If only using agar, the consistency is too hard and rubbery.
 If only using kudzu, it is thick like a pudding.
 When using a combination, it is the perfect texture, more like a smooth custard.

 Agar powder is a vegan substitute for gelatin that is derived from red sea algae.
 You’ll see agar being used often in Japanese cooking to gel desserts.
 I recommend ordering the NOW brand of agar powder online (if you can’t find at the store) as it has the best taste and has good gelling power.
 I used to recommend using agar flakes (a less concentrated, less processed version of agar powder) but it is getting increasing hard to find at my local stores and it is much more expensive than agar powder.
 Also, agar flakes need to sit on top of the liquid for 10-12 minutes before cooking to dissolve completely, which complicates the recipe.